pywbem/pywbem/docs/intro.rst

 or update releases within the same major release.
 Eventually, a new major release may break compatibility by removing deprecated functionality.

-Incompatible changes at the pywbem APIs or utility commands are described in the :ref:`Change log`.
+Any changes at the pywbem APIs or utility commands that do introduce incompatibilities as defined above, are described in the :ref:`Change log`.

 Deprecation of functionality at the pywbem APIs or utility commands is communicated to the users in multiple ways: